a-down/quick-measure-gps-app/README.md

 Quick Measure is developed with React Native, which is a cross-platform language.
 However, Quick Measure is currently only available for iOS devices.

 * Quick Measure should never be used for official or legal measurements.
 When an official measurement is required, please contact a Professional Land Surveyor.
+* Quick Measure should never be used while operating machinery.
+* Quick Measure should never be used as a turn-based navigation app.

 <div style="display:flex; flex-direction:row; justify-content:justify-around; flex-wrap:wrap; gap:10px; border:#fff;">
   <img src="./assets/visuals/homepage-visual.png" alt="Visual of Quick Measure Homepage" width="200">